-This report is made solely to the members of the Company, as a body, in accordance with Section 174 of
+This report is made solely to the members of the Company, as a body, in accordance with Section 174 of the Companies Act, 1965 in Malaysia and for no other purpose.
+We do not assume responsibility to any other person for the content of this report.

-MORISON ANUARUL AZIZAN CHEW

-No.: AF 001977
+MORISON ANUARUL AZIZAN CHEW No.: AF 001977 Chartered Accountants

-Chartered Accountants

-SATHIEA SEELEAN A/L MANICKAM

-No.: 1729/05/16 (J/PH)
+KUALA LUMPUR 18 April 2016 SATHIEA SEELEAN A/L MANICKAM No.: 1729/05/16 (J/PH) Chartered Accountant

-Chartered Accountant